NJDHTS/NJDHTS/crash-records-information.md

 Consult the [**NJTR-1 Crash Report Manual**](http://www.state.nj.us/transportation/refdata/accident/pdf/NJTR-1CrashReportManual12517.pdf) for formal crash data definitions.

 If you have any additional questions, don't hesitate to [**email**](mailto:thomas.hillman@rutgers.edu) us.
-We'd love to hear from you and help you solve your challenge.
+We'd be glad to hear from you and help you satisfy your crash data analysis needs.
 Your feedback also helps guide feature development for the CAT and the guidnce contained in this tutorial.
-We hope you've found it helpful.
+We hope you have found it helpful.